Kids and technology: 7 Ways to prevent tech addiction.

 2. Limit brain waster games

 Technology can be used for a lot of creative and educational means, however, most people would rather play Candy Crush.
 Limit the mindless games on your child's device to 5 or less games and don't pay for them.
-Mindless games are ones in which there is little purpose and the interface is incredibly simple.
-I would suggest putting one of each of the following style games and no more.
+Mindless games have very little purpose, the interface is incredibly simple and wins are easy.
+They are the games you can keep playing for long periods of time and when you finally wake up from the trance you realize you have been wasting your life.
+I would suggest putting a maximum of 5 of the following style games on a child's ipad.

-God like - Games where users make a digital character do whatever they want.
+• God like games- Games where users make a digital character do whatever they want.
+They are often quite silly.

 3. Pay for creation apps

-Often when I carry my iPad in schools the first question I get is, "What games do you have?"
-Most kids have no idea you can use an ipad to actually create things.
-Downloading photography apps, stop motion animation apps, and educational apps is what you want to fill your child's device with.
+When a child spots my ipad the first question I get is, "What games do you have?"
+Most kids have no idea you can use an ipad to actually create amazing things.
+Downloading photography apps, stop motion animation apps, video editing apps, book creating apps are examples of what you want to fill your child's device with.
+Any app that encourages your child to create real world creations will alter their perceptions of what technology is for.
+I would love to hear, "what have you made with your ipad", become the new default question.

 4. Create good portable toys